IzzulqhaleefFaris/IzzulqhaleefFaris/README.md

 ## Hi there! 🫡

-I’m Izzul, a Web Developer & Power BI Developer based in Malaysia 🇲🇾
+I’m Izzul, currently a Web Developer & Power BI Developer based in Malaysia 🇲🇾

 I enjoy building data-driven web applications and dashboards, and I’m currently pushing myself deeper into full-stack development while exploring how to integrate AI into real-world systems.